 A top priority for a manager when it comes to workplace suicide postvention and the associated response is to contain the crisis.
-A manger must bear will in mind that the initial response by management sets the tone for everything else that follows.
+A manager must bear will in mind that the initial response by management sets the tone for everything else that follows.

-When a workplace suicide is discovered, law enforcement must be contacted immediately.
+When workplace suicide is discovered, law enforcement must be contacted immediately.
 Before law enforcement arrives at the scene, you must keep others away from the site of the death.
-Any unnatural death, including a workplace suicide, initially is treated and investigated as a crime.
+Any unnatural death, including workplace suicide, initially is treated and investigated as a crime.
 The coroner’s office will also be involved in the investigatory process at the scene.

 Workplace suicide cleanup is also an element of coordinating and containing the crisis.
 Suicide cleanup cannot commence until the scene of the death has been released by law enforcement and the coroner.

 Depending on the manner in which the death occurred, workplace suicide cleanup can be a complicated task.
 If the death occurred through an overdose of medication, and the body is promptly found, the cleanup following the end of the investigation and removal of the remains is minimal.